mahouboy23/IB-notes/UC ESSAY 1.md

 The necessity of traveling back to my home country, Benin, for her funeral during the winter break disrupted my schooling.
 Despite missing a significant portion of the first trimester and grappling with emotions that I believed were reserved for others, not myself, I returned to school carrying the weight of grief.
 My academic performance suffered; I barely scraped through the initial mock exams for the "brevet," an impending milestone in 9th grade.

-However, amidst this turmoil, the unwavering support of my father became my beacon.
-His profound gesture of preserving our family tradition by taking us to dine out every Sunday after church provided a semblance of normalcy in our shattered world.
+However, amidst this turmoil, the support of my father became my saving grace.
+His gesture of preserving our family tradition by taking us to dine out every Sunday after church provided a semblance of normalcy in our shattered world.

 Furthermore, the collective aid from my school, friends, and dedicated tutor became instrumental in my academic recovery.
 Trimester by trimester, I dedicated myself to improvement.
 It wasn't easy, but I made incremental progress.
 I finally managed to navigate the challenges, mustering the resilience to pass my exams.